-D. AUTHORIZED DISCHARGES
+E. AUTHORIZED DISCHARGES

-A person authorized to discharge under this General Permit is authorized to discharge: 1) only in accordance with the permittee's Notice of Intent; 2) only in accordance with the terms and conditions of this General Permit; and 3) only from the discrete discharge points identified in the approved NOI.
-Discharges of pollutants from any other point source are not authorized under this General Permit, and must be reported in accordance with Standard Condition D(1)(f), Twenty-four hour reporting, of this General Permit.
+A permittee covered under this General Permit is authorized to discharge: 1) only in accordance with specific approval provided by the Department based on an accepted Notice of Intent; and 2) only in accordance with the terms and conditions of this General Permit.
+Discharges of pollutants from any other point source are not authorized under this General Permit, and must be reported in accordance with Standard Condition D(1)(f), Twenty-four house reporting, of Maine Pollutant Discharge Elimination System Permit Standard Conditions Applicable To All Permits, revised July 1, 2002, attached to this General Permit.